What are examples of best practices for preparing a Statement of Community Involvement for planning applications? Read on to find out.

 Clear summary of themes

 Example from 50-home Grange Road scheme (Lichfields on behalf of Bellway).
-Table or subheadings with individual concerns raised help to understand the concerns raised and demonstrate which ones could be addressed and which ones could not.
+Table or subheadings with individual concerns raised help understand the concerns raised and demonstrate which ones could be addressed and which ones could not.